juthilo/run-jekyll-on-windows/5-running-jekyll.md

 encoding: bom|utf-8
 ~~~

-Despite an [BOM issue](https://github.com/jekyll/jekyll/issues/2853) being [fixed](https://github.com/jekyll/jekyll/pull/4404) starting in Jekyll v3.1.1, there still may be [issues with the BOM in certain cases](https://github.com/jekyll/jekyll/issues/5363) so removing the BOM from files may be a more complete solution.
+Despite a [BOM issue](https://github.com/jekyll/jekyll/issues/2853) being [fixed](https://github.com/jekyll/jekyll/pull/4404) starting in Jekyll v3.1.1, there still may be [issues with the BOM in certain cases](https://github.com/jekyll/jekyll/issues/5363) so removing the BOM from files may be a more complete solution.

 ## Set your encoding to UTF-8